dlofstrom/fifa-league/README.md

 ### League stage
 In the league stage all teams meet each other twice (home and away) a win gives three (3) points and a draw gives one (1) point, the teams are sorted in a table primarily based on points, then goal difference and goals made.
 The league table rank determines the entry point in the final stage of the game.

+Games in the League stage are played full time, no extra time or tie-breaks.
+The two players can choose teams however they want, the suggestion is that both play the same league team between 2-4 stars.

 ### Final stage
 When all league games are played the teams are sorted in the final brackets for the final stage.
 A [double elimination bracket](https://en.wikipedia.org/wiki/Double-elimination_tournament) is used where the top eight (8) teams is sorted in the winners bracket and the rest of the teams in the losers bracket, a losing team in the winners bracket can lose one game and end up in the losers bracket, a losing team in the losers bracket is eliminated from the finals. the winner from the winners and losers bracket plays the final game and determines the winner.

+Games in the Final stage are played full time, classic extra time followed by penalties for tie-breaks.
+The two players can choose teams however they want, the suggestion is that both play the same (any) team between 4-5 stars.

 ## Setup
 - Install [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/)